I think one of the biggest lessons any human being has to learn is that it is important to forgive yourself.

 This is why a $50/week contribution to your retirement account that you increase every year is better than hoping for a big income tax refund to put in your accounts instead.
 It’s also why consistently putting an extra $100 on your student loan balance pulls you out of debt years ahead of schedule instead of languishing paying off a loan for a decade.

 I had an emergency fund because I saved one.
 My credit cards were empty because I don’t live in debt.
 Because I was financially responsible most of the time, I could handle a month or two when I wouldn’t be.
-I’m not in the mood to lament the money I spent carelessly — or otherwise — in the last little while.
+I’m not in the mood to lament the money I spent carelessly — or otherwise — in the past.

 Once money is spent, it’s gone.
 There’s no use crying over it.
 It might take you a little bit of time to rebuild in the aftermath, but the sooner your stop agonizing over it and start taking action, the better off you’ll be.
 You have a limited cognitive capacity to worry about your finances, so I would encourage you to spend it trying to find ways to earn more instead of mourning what’s already spent.